hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/2-hb-interface.md

   - Docker Installation Guide
 ---

-# Docker Installation Guide - Part 1 - Installation
+# Docker Installation Guide - User Interface

 Hummingbot operates through a **Command Line Interface (CLI)**, a text-based system ideal for automated cryptocurrency trading.
 Unlike graphical interfaces, CLIs rely on text commands to function.
 Let's dive into how to use it effectively.